How assisted living facilities can keep residents safe in the bathroom

 Most facilities also have basic safety features installed like seated showers and support bars, but even those can pose dangers.

-“Sometimes elderly residents with limited mobility fall when they attempt to support themselves on shower bars or the sink,” Walker said.
-“These safety features are usually fixed in place as a sort of one-size-fits-all solution, but assisted living residents have wildly different needs, sizes, and mobility levels.”
+Some elderly residents with limited mobility fall when they try to support themselves on either the shower bars or the sink.
+The safety equipment is generally regarded as a type of one-size-fits-all solution that cannot be moved, but residents in assisted living facilities have widely different sizes, needs, and mobility levels.

 True bathroom safety is customizable